marcelusstar/catOS/README.md

 ## Structure

-In this project, I utilize the async/await syntax for handling network request, enhancing code readability and maintainability by simplifying asynchronous operations and reducing the need for complex callback handling.
+In this project, I utilize the **async/await** syntax for handling network request, enhancing code readability and maintainability by simplifying asynchronous operations and reducing the need for complex callback handling.

-Mainly SwiftUI is used instead of UIKit, leveraging SwiftUI's declarative syntax to create a more intuitive and efficient user interface development experience.
+Mainly **SwiftUI** is used instead of UIKit, leveraging SwiftUI's declarative syntax to create a more intuitive and efficient user interface development experience.

-I have adhered, or at least I tried, to SOLID principles to ensure a robust, maintainable, and scalable codebase by promoting good software design practices.

-I have adhered, or at least I tried, to clean code principles to enhance readability, maintainability, and overall code quality.
+I have adhered, or at least I tried, to **clean code principles** to enhance readability, maintainability, and overall code quality.
 For example, for network requests there are three files: ApiRouter, where is all requests information; RequestManager, where is the code to make the requests; and ApiManager, with the all the api methods with its parameters.

-This project is structured using the MVVM (Model-View-ViewModel) architectural pattern to promote a clear separation of concerns, enhance testability, and improve code maintainability.
+This project is structured using the **MVVM** (Model-View-ViewModel) architectural pattern to promote a clear separation of concerns, enhance testability, and improve code maintainability.

 ## How to run